Curating the City: Legacy Businesses

 What Is a Legacy Business?

-A legacy business is a longtime business that typically has been around for over twenty years and serves as a mainstay of a neighborhood.
+A legacy business is a longtime community-serving business that typically has been around for over twenty years and serves as a mainstay of a neighborhood.

 What if a long-term business changes ownership—is it still a legacy business?
 Not always, especially if a new owner provides a completely new use, good, or service unrelated to the longstanding business that closed or moved elsewhere.